chromium/chromium/styleguide/c++/c++.md

   * Classes used only for testing should be in a GN build target that is marked `testonly=true`.
 Tests can depend on such targets, but production code can not.
-  * The code for `testonly` targets should be placed in a `test/` subdirectory.
+  * While test files generally appear alongside the production code they test, support code for `testonly` targets should be placed in a `test/` subdirectory.
+    For example, see `//mojo/core/core_unittest.cc` and
+    `//mojo/core/test/mojo_test_base.cc`.
 For test classes used across multiple directories, it might make sense to move them into a nested `test` namespace for clarity.
   * Despite the Google C++ style guide [deprecating](https://google.github.io/styleguide/cppguide.html#File_Names) the `_unittest.cc` suffix for unit test files, in Chromium we still use this